 The dependability of dividends is a big reason to consider dividends when buying stock.
-Not every stock must pay a dividend, but a steady, dependable dividend stream provides nice ballast to a portfolio’s return.
 For example, Procter & Gamble, the consumer-products giant, has paid a dividend every year since 1891.
-Procter & Gamble’s stock price has not risen every year since 1891, but shareholders who owned the stock at least got paid during those down years.
-They weren’t totally dependent on capital gains to get paid.
+Procter & Gamble's stock price has not risen every year since 1891, but shareholders who owned the stock at least got paid dividends during those down years.

 Payback on your initial investment

-The rising dividend stream not only provides a hedge against inflation, but also accelerates the payback on investment.
+Dividends can provide not only income, but they may also accelerate the payback on investment.
 Think of payback as a safety-net approach to stock investing.
-Nobody knows for sure how a stock is going to behave over time, but calculating a payback period helps establish an expected baseline performance--or worst-case scenario--for getting your initial investment back.
-Most investors look at two stocks and select the one they believe has the most upside over time.
-This places all the focus on reward.
-Calculating a stock’s payback based on dividend flow forces you to address the following question: If this stock never makes me any money in terms of price appreciation, how long would it take for the dividend payments to bail me out of my initial investment?
+Nobody knows for sure how a stock is going to behave over time, but calculating a payback period helps establish an expected baseline performance—or worst-case scenario—for getting your initial investment back.
+Calculating a stock's payback based on dividend flow forces you to address the following question: If this stock never makes me any money in terms of price appreciation, how long would it take for the dividend payments to bail me out of my initial investment?

 To understand the concept of payback, look at the following example.
-Let’s say you buy 200 shares of a $40 stock.
-Your investment is $8,000.
-Let’s say the stock pays an annual dividend of $1.20 per share (that’s a yield of 3 percent).
+Let's say you buy 200 shares of a $40 stock.
+Your investment is $8,000 and the stock pays an annual dividend of $1.20 per share (that's a yield of 3%).
 Based on that dividend, you expect to receive $240 in dividends the first year.
 If that dividend stream never changes, you will recoup your initial $8,000 investment in roughly 33 years.
-What if that dividend stream grew just 5 percent per year?
+What if that dividend stream grew just 5% per year?
 You would recoup your initial investment in 20 years.
 In other words, your payback period would be reduced by some 13 years.

 This calculation is not affected by the movement of the stock price over time.
 It isn't impacted by the stock's yield over time.
 It only makes one assumption—expected dividend growth—to compute the length of time to recoup your initial investment.

 Should you focus on stocks that have the quickest payback?
 Not necessarily.
-Ultimately, total return is what matters.
-It’s great to have a stock pay back your initial investment in just 15 years, but it’s better to own a stock that increases your initial investment fivefold in 15 years.
-Still, using dividend payback is a worthwhile concept for framing the risk-return potential of two stocks.
-Exhibit 1 provides a matrix to help determine payback times (in years) based on dividend yields and dividend-growth assumptions.
+Ultimately, total return is what matters and if the investment aligns with your objectives and risk constraints.
+It's great to have a stock pay back your initial investment in just 15 years, but it's better to own a stock that increases your initial investment 5-fold in 15 years.
+Still, using dividend payback is a worthwhile concept for framing the risk-return potential of 2 stocks.
+The dividend payback matrix helps determine payback times (in years) based on dividend yields and dividend-growth assumptions.

 The relationship between dividends and market value

 Dividend-paying stocks provide a way for investors to get paid during rocky market periods, when capital gains are hard to achieve.
-They provide a nice hedge against inflation, especially when they grow over time.
-They are tax advantaged, unlike other forms of income, such as interest on fixed-income investments.
+They may provide some hedge against inflation, especially when they grow over time.
+They are tax advantaged, when compared to some other forms of income, such as interest on fixed-income investments.
 Dividend-paying stocks, on average, tend to be less volatile than non-dividend-paying stocks.
-And a dividend stream, especially when reinvested to take advantage of the power of compounding, can help build tremendous wealth over time.
+And a dividend stream, especially when reinvested to take advantage of the power of compounding, can help build wealth over time.

 However, dividends do have a cost.
 A company cannot pay out dividends to shareholders without affecting its market value.